AyakaCraft/Carpet-Ayaka-Addition/README.md

 #### commandAddress

-Enables `/address` to manipulate and teleport to shared waypoints
+Enables `/address` and `/ad` to manipulate and teleport to shared waypoints

 - Type: `boolean`
 - Default value: `false`